-Introduction: A number of randomized clinical trials have studied whether support groups improve long-term survival for women with breast cancer.
+Introduction: Some randomized controlled trials have studied whether support groups improve long-term survival for women with breast cancer.

-A 1989 study showed that women with metastatic breast cancer lived an average of 18 months longer if they joined a support group .
+A 1989 landmark study found women with metastatic breast cancer lived an average of 18 months longer if they joined a support group .
 However, more recent, larger studies have found no benefit from support groups on breast cancer survival [2-7].

-Study selection criteria: Randomized clinical trials with at least 50 participants and meta-analyses.
+Study selection criteria: Randomized controlled trials with at least 50 participants and meta-analyses.

 Study Population (number of participants)

-Better Survival in Women with Metastatic Breast Cancer who Attended Support Groups Compared to Those who Did Not?
+Better Survival for Women with Metastatic Breast Cancer who Attended Support Groups Compared to Those who Did Not?

 Yes / No